 Six different varieties of raspberry (carolinas, autumn brittens and autumn bliss, heritage, polentas, and polkas) are grown on the Ranch, each with a slightly different flavor and maturing at slightly different times.
 Each berry is distinct in its shape, texture, and to some extent taste.
 When ripe the berries are deep red in color and detach easily from the cane.
 Raspberries have been grown by the Salman Family since 1982, and the decades of experience with this crop is seen in the quality of the fruit produced.
 Year after year the same customers reappear at the Berry House, waiting in line for their picking containers and anxious to begin to gather the berries that, in many cases, having frozen them whole and without sugar, will last them until next year's crop is ready to be harvested.

 The U Pick It Field is a perfect family outing.
 CHILDREN LOVE IT; many of them have never had the opportunity to actually harvest the food they eat.
 DOGS, on leashes love to pick up the berries dropped on the ground, especially labradors, and more particularly, yellow ones.
-After picking until your two, four, or ten pound containers are filled, (some have picked several hundred dollars worth), a trip to the CAFE for a salad or a sandwich or frito pie along with something really sweet and cold like the SALMAN RANCH RASPBERRY SUNDAES is clearly in order.
-And then on your way home, stop for the delicious raspberry jam (use your berries for other delicacies), vinegar, or topping, along with other tasty food items, hand picked, for their quality and uniqueness.
-The RANCH STORE walls are covered in local art and the beautiful photography of Karl Koenig who captures northern New Mexico is all its eccentricity and uniquenes
+After picking until your two, four, or ten pound containers are filled, a trip to the CAFE for a salad or a sandwich or Frito pie along with something really sweet and cold like the SALMAN RANCH RASPBERRY SUNDAES is a perfect way to top off your visit..
+And then on your way home, stop for the delicious raspberry jam (use your berries for other delicacies), vinegar, or topping, along with other interesting food items, hand picked for their quality and uniqueness.

 About The Field

 The U Pick It Raspberry Field is typically open from mid-August until mid-October.
-THE CROP IS TOTALLY WEATHER DEPENDENT and it has been open as early as the later part of July and has closed as late as Halloween.
+THE CROP IS TOTALLY WEATHER DEPENDENT and in past years has been opened as early as late July and has closed as late as Halloween.

 The field is typically open Tuesday through Sunday, 10am - 4pm.
 It is occasionally closed on either Mondays or Fridays, depending on field conditions.
 For current field conditions look at the "Today At The Ranch" section in the header on this website or call us toll free 866-281-1515.

 Raspberries from the field cost $6.00 per pound.
-WE DO NOT ACCEPT CREDIT CARDS IN THE FIELD, cash or check please....
-If you must use your credit card you will be asked to take your receipt for your berries to the Store where the card will be run through the Store register.
-You will then be given a receipt to take back to the Field where your berries will await you.
+WE DO ACCEPT CREDIT CARDS for the berries you have picked, however you will be asked to take your receipt for your berries to the store where the card will be run through the Store register.
+You will then be given a receipt to take back to the field hut where your berries will await you.

-- Containers for picking and for transporting berries home
+Containers for picking and for transporting berries home are provided.

 What You've Said